CLi-Alex/lichenghang.github.io/_pages/about.md

 Main research interests and directions
 ======
 My research focuses on the intersection of applied mathematics and life sciences, particularly employing mathematical modeling and quantitative approaches to investigate complex systems in biomedicine.
-Currently, my project focuses on **mechanistic modeling and quantitative analysis of tumor-immune interactions**.
+Currently, my project focuses on **mathematical modeling and quantitative analysis of tumor-immune interactions**.
 I am particularly interested in integrating theoretical models with experimental/clinical data to uncover tumor immune evasion mechanisms through mathematical modeling, thereby providing quantitative decision support for precision medicine.

 Recently published
 ======